 Overview

-In addition to their impact on environmental health, algal blooms on freshwater lakes and rivers are a concern for the households, businesses and governments that rely on them as sources of water and for recreational and aesthetic enjoyment.
-Algal blooms can refer to mass growths of either “true” algae or of other micro-organisms that resemble algae but are, in fact, bacteria (the so-called “blue-green algae” made up of cyanobacteria, for example).
-Excess phosphorus in water - due primarily to fertilizer run-off from farms but also to sewage and urban stormwater run-off – is an important cause of algal blooms.
-Climate change is another factor, as warmer water increases plant growth.
-Invasive species are yet another driver.
-Zebra mussels, for example, clarify water through their filter-feeding, allowing more light into water and promoting plant growth.
+In addition to their impact on environmental health, algal blooms are a concern for the households, businesses and governments that rely on freshwater bodies for drinking, recreation and aesthetic enjoyment.
+Algal blooms refer to mass growths of either “true” algae or of other microorganisms that resemble algae but are, in fact, bacteria.
+Excess phosphorus in water – primarily due to run-off – is a significant cause of algal blooms.
+Other factors include climate change, increasing water temperature and invasive species.

-Though Lake Erie is arguably one of the best-known Canadian lake impacted by algal blooms, blooms occur in fact on a large and increasing number of freshwater bodies in Canada.
+Lake Erie is arguably one of the best-known Canadian lakes impacted by algal blooms; blooms are also occurring on a large and increasing number of freshwater bodies across Canada.
 This “rise of slime” has been most dramatic in the large, inland lakes found along the edge of the Canadian Shield: Lake Champlain, Lake Ontario, Lake Erie, Lake of the Woods and Lake Winnipeg.
-Lake Winnipeg has had the dubious distinction of being called “Canada’s sickest lake”.
 Many smaller lakes are also affected.

-In spite of the increasing extent and seriousness of the issue, an estimate of the total number of freshwater bodies affected by algal blooms across the country is not available today.
-No monitoring is done by the federal government and the approaches taken to monitoring by provincial agencies vary widely (more details available in our landscape scan here).
+Despite the increasing extent and seriousness of the issue, an estimate of the total number of freshwater bodies affected by algal blooms across the country is not available today.
+No monitoring is done by the federal government and the approaches taken to monitoring by provincial agencies vary widely.
 Moreover, current monitoring approaches do not lend themselves to estimation of the total number of water bodies affected or to an understanding of the severity of the blooms in terms of area affected, duration or concentration of algae and/or toxins.
 No province provides anything today that could be taken as an accurate estimate of the total number of impacted water bodies within its boundaries.
-Many provinces monitor and report blooms only for provincially managed beaches.
-Some provinces (and all territories) provide no quantitative information at all.
 Given this, there is no possibility of estimating the total number of freshwater bodies impacted by HNABs (hazardous and nuisance algal blooms) in Canada based on data available today.

 Last updated December 2019